 Failure to treat occurs when a doctor correctly diagnoses the condition but does not exercise diligence in treating it.
 He or she may neglect the patient’s follow-up care, release the patient from the hospital too soon, or fail to provide a referral to a specialist.
 This often occurs because the doctor is overwhelmed with too many patients at once.

-If you or a loved one has suffered harm due to medical malpractice, contact a lawyer, like a medical malpractice lawyer from Ward & Ward Law Firm, to arrange to speak with an attorney about your case.
+If you or a loved one has suffered harm due to medical malpractice, contact a lawyer, like a medical malpractice lawyer in Indianapolis, IN from Ward & Ward Law Firm, to arrange to speak with an attorney about your case.